andreapollastri/init.web.ap.it/README.md

 ## Security Vulnerabilities

 If you discover a security vulnerability, please send an e-mail to Andrea Pollastri via [andrea@mail123.org](mailto:andrea@mail123.org).
-All security vulnerabilities will be promptly addressed.

 ## License